Climate and Health

 A person clears the sidewalk with a snow shovel

-Winter storms often bring high winds, heavy snow, ice, and dangerous cold temperatures.
+Winter storms often bring heavy snow, ice, extreme cold, and high winds that can harm your health.

 Drought